ShivaniKhatri96/npProject/tourism/README.md

 - Sign up and log in page completed with authentication
 ### Responsive layout
 - Everything done so far has a responsive design that adapts to different screen sizes
-- Below you can see example from home page
+- Below you can see example from home page for xs screens, sm screens and higher, and lg screens and higher
-- xs screens
 ![xs screens](./src/Components/readmePic/xs.png)
-- sm screens and higher
 ![sm screens and higher](./src/Components/readmePic/sm.png)
-- lg screens and higher
 ![sm screens and higher](./src/Components/readmePic/lg.png)